ADD-SP/ngx_waf-docs/docs/advance/directive.md

 * `who`: the name of the crawler, values include `GoogleBot`, `BingBot`, `BaiduSpider` and `YandexBot`.
 If not specified, the default is all.

-::: tip How IT WORKS?
+::: tip HOW IT WORKS?

 * [Overview of Google crawlers (user agents) | Search Central](https://developers.google.com/search/docs/advanced/crawling/overview-google-crawlers)
 * [Googlebot Verification | Google Search Central | Google Developers](https://developers.google.com/search/docs/advanced/crawling/verifying-googlebot)